danbev/learning-quantum-computing/physics.md

 ```

 Photons have no mass which means they travel at the speed of light (only at the
 speed of light).
 This is true for anything that has mass=0.
+You can think of a
+photon as a dot that vibrates.
+The more vibration the more energy and the less
+vibration the less energy.
+This vibration, or the how much it vibrates is called
+frequency.
 White light can be produced by combining red/green/blue together.

 The amount of energy in one photon: